mridul037/mridul037/README.md

 **Quote of the hour:**

-The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague
+The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
+So the whole process is two steps forward and one step back.

-~ Edsger W. Dijkstra
+~ Fred Brooks
 <pre>

 </pre>